EASTERN PENNSYLVANIA CONFERENCE OF THE UNITED METHODIST CHURCH

 - Once payment has been received and pre-requisites have been met, candidate will be notified by the registrar that admission to testing has been granted.

 - Candidate will identify four references, as noted below.
-References will be contacted by email or U.S. mail.
-For each reference who prefers a hard copy of the reference forms, send to Rev. Smith a stamped envelope addressed to that reference along with a stamped envelope addressed to Rev. Amy Smith, Psychological Assessment Registrar, 409 S. Main St., North Wales, PA 19454.
+Be sure to contact these persons and get their permission to use them as references.
+Rev. Smith will send reference forms by email or U.S. mail.
+For each person who prefers a hard copy of the reference forms, send to Rev. Smith a stamped envelope addressed to that reference along with a stamped envelope addressed to Rev. Amy Smith, Psychological Assessment Registrar, 409 S. Main St., North Wales, PA 19454.
 For references who prefer email, send email addresses to Rev. Smith at email@example.com.

 - Candidate’s most recent local church pastor.
 If the candidate is serving a church and does not have a pastor, this should be a former pastor, preferably the one who knows the candidate best and can best comment on his or her gifts and graces for ministry.
 If the most recent local pas- tor is a parent or close relative, candidate must list another pastor who knows him or her well.